microsoft/ConversationLearner-Samples/README.md

 ## Advanced configuration

-In the setup above, the template `.env.example` file shows what environment variables you may set to configure the samples.
+There is a template `.env.example` file shows what environment variables you may set to configure the samples.

 You can adjust these ports to avoid conflicts between other services running on your machine.

 - Add the `.env` file to root of project

-    ```
+    ```bash
     cp .env.example .env
     ```